3DBull/VisuWeigh/docs/development.md

 model can easily be identified in tensorboard.
 For the evaluation process, these embeddings can be decoded and compared.

-The training process was developed as more images were being collected.
-As more data was collected, the process is repeated with the new data.
-An experiment was performed to view the trend in increased performance versus the amount of data collected.
-The details and results of that expiriment can be found in the [scaling notebook.](../notebooks/4_scaling.ipynb)

 ### The Data
 Training begins with the cleaned dataset and utilizes it for three main operations.